AdaCore/gnatstudio/docs/users_guide/environment.rst

   and double-click it.
 Then confirm that you want to apply it in the dialog that appears.

-*Copy/Paste crash GPS running on forwarded X11 display*
+*Copy/Paste operations crash GPS running on a forwarded X11 display*

-  It is possible to run GPS on remote machine using X11 display forwarding feature of :command:`ssh`.
-But copy/paste operation could cause GPS to crash, if untrusted forwarding (:command:`ssh -X`) is used.
+  It is possible to run GPS on a remote machine using the X11 display forwarding feature of :command:`ssh`.
+But a copy/paste operation could cause GPS to crash if untrusted forwarding (:command:`ssh -X`) is used.
-  Use :command:`ssh -Y` option or the ForwardX11Trusted directive in ssh_config to setup trusted X11 forwarding and avoid GPS crash.
+  Use the :command:`ssh -Y` option or the ForwardX11Trusted directive in ssh_config to use trusted X11 forwarding and avoid the GPS crash.